-Approximately one-third of the respondents started paying more attention to the source of news and the representation of different viewpoints - even showing a more critical approach to their "favorite" media in 2020, the MCS showed.8 General awareness of the existence of planted stories continues to increase (77 percent), but only 61 percent of Ukrainians feel confident in their ability to identify such content.
-Seventy-seven percent of respondents say news, especially political content, are hotbeds for hate speech and manipulation, rather than healthy debates, with no mechanisms to fight it.
+Approximately one-third of the respondents started paying more attention to the source of news and the representation of different viewpoints - even showing a more critical approach to their "favorite" media in 2020, the MCS showed.
+General awareness of the existence of planted stories continues to increase (77 percent), but only 61 percent of Ukrainians feel confident in their ability to identify such content.